Our Team

 President & CEO, Los Angeles Dodgers

-For four decades, Stan Kasten has been a highly respected sports figure and developed a reputation for creating winning franchises, relying on three pillars – scouting and player development, enhancing the fan experience and community outreach – to establish franchises built for long-term success on and off the field.
+For four decades, Mr. Kasten has been a highly respected sports figure and developed a reputation for creating winning franchises, relying on three pillars – scouting and player development, enhancing the fan experience, and community outreach – to establish franchises built for long-term success on and off the field.

-Kasten has been a member of numerous MLB, NBA and NHL ownership committees during his professional career and is also a former trustee of the Naismith Basketball Hall of Fame.
-In 1999, Kasten became the first sports figure to hold the title of president of three different teams in three different major sports simultaneously, doing so with MLB’s Atlanta Braves, the NBA’s Atlanta Hawks and the NHL’s Atlanta Thrashers.
-Kasten has continued to push the envelope with his leading roles on the Advisory Board of the Professional Women’s Hockey League, founded in 2023, and in the transformation of the Billie Jean King Cup women’s tennis team competition.
+Mr. Kasten has been a member of numerous MLB, NBA, and NHL ownership committees during his professional career and is also a former trustee of the Naismith Basketball Hall of Fame.
+In 1999, Mr. Kasten became the first sports figure to hold the title of president of three different teams in three different major sports simultaneously, doing so with MLB’s Atlanta Braves, the NBA’s Atlanta Hawks, and the NHL’s Atlanta Thrashers.
+Mr. Kasten has continued to push the envelope with his leading roles on the Advisory Board of the Professional Women’s Hockey League, founded in 2023, and in the transformation of the Billie Jean King Cup women’s tennis team competition.

-Kasten, the Los Angeles Sports Council’s 2013 Executive of the Year, is former Director of the Sports Lawyer Association and serves on the LA84 Foundation Board of Directors, the Rose Bowl Institute Advisory Board as well as the Board of the US Japan Foundation
+Mr. Kasten, the Los Angeles Sports Council’s 2013 Executive of the Year, is the former Director of the Sports Lawyer Association and serves on the LA84 Foundation Board of Directors, the Rose Bowl Institute Advisory Board as well as the Board of the US-Japan Foundation.

 Kobayashi-Lin